joealewine/blockchain-rhos/known-issues.md

 ## Chrome browser on Mac OS Catalina
 {: #sw-known-issues-catalina}

 The Chrome browser on Mac OS Catalina is not supported when the {{site.data.keyword.blockchainfull}} Platform v2.1.x.
+You can choose a different browser from the list of [supported browsers](/docs/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#deploy-ocp-browsers) instead.